“I love helping small businesses and organizations find and share their passion with the world.”

 Michelle R. Wheeler is a Partner, Marketing Strategist, and Website Developer at PSM Marketing.
 She is a staunch believer that “everyone deserves kickass marketing,” which is why Michelle absolutely loves helping clients large and small achieve marketing success.
 She helps drive opportunity and growth for all her clients, regardless of their industry.
-In joining PSM’s leadership as a Junior Partner, Michelle is excited to bring her expertise helping Minnesota contractors, non-profits, and small businesses to PSM’s existing legal and financial services clients.
+Michelle brings a decade of expertise helping Minnesota contractors, non-profits, and small businesses.

 Over the years, Michelle’s role at PSM has evolved immensely.
 As Terrie Wheeler’s youngest daughter, Michelle has been helping out at PSM ever since she was old enough to staple proposals and stuff envelopes.
 In college, Michelle found a passion for web design and digital marketing, which ultimately came to shape the course of her career.